Finland under Swedish rule: From the wars to the age of peace

-The Great Northern War
+Great Northern War

 During the reign of Charles XI's successor Charles XII of Sweden, the Great Northern War erupted in 1700, resulting in Sweden losing its superpower position.
 The cause of the war was an alliance against Sweden made by its enemies Denmark, Russia, Poland and Saxony.
 In the 1617 Treaty of Stolbovo, Russia had lost its connection to the Baltic Sea.
 The renovation-minded tsar Peter the Great sought to reopen a connection to the Baltic Sea for Russia, so that its connections and trade to Western Europe would become easier.

 Although Charles XII managed to beat Denmark, Russia's attacking troops (in the Battle of Narva) and Poland, one at a time, the Swedish finally suffered a decisive defeat to the Russians in the Battle of Poltava in 1709.
 After this, the king fled to Turkey and the realm was open to an enemy attack.
 Vyborg was conquered in 1710, and the Russians occupied the rest of Finland after the Battle of Pälkäne in Pälkäne, the Battle of Storkyro in Ostrobothnia and the Battle of Gangut in front of Hanko by 1714.
 The Russian invasion period from 1714 to 1721 is commonly called the Greater Wrath.
 The occupation period was destructive to Finland.
 Thousands of people were killed and even more were sent to Russia, and a large part of the country's officials and clergy fled to Sweden.
 The Great Northern War and the Greater Wrath ended in the Treaty of Nystad in 1721.
 In the treaty, Ingria, Estonia, Livonia, the Käkisalmi county and Vyborg were annexed to Russia.
 The part of Karelia annexed to Russia is commonly called Old Finland.
 Russians also sometimes enslaved large parts of the Finnish population, both Swedes and Finns.
 Swedish boys were praised for their high literacy and almost all Swedish slaves were able to read.
 They were considered luxury goods by Russian and Ottoman nobles for their beautiful eyes and blonde hair.
 Slavery was banned in Sweden in the 14th century.
 But the primitive ruling system in Russia enabled slavery to remain economically feasible.
 During the Swedish and Russian wars, Finns were frequently sold into slavery by Russian Cossacks.
 Due to the Swedish state, higher morals and political pressure concerning slavery created a demand to stop the trade of Finnish and Swedish slaves in Russia among Russian noblemen.

 Karl XII also spoke some Finnish with the Finnish part of the Swedish military.